 Flexible working can involve a wide range of arrangements, including flexitime, part-time work or working from home.
 Bear in mind any flexible working arrangement that you agree to is likely to become part of an employee's contractual terms, unless you specifically agree a temporary or trial arrangement.

-The Government has now extended the right to request flexible working to all employees (from 30 June 2014).
-(Previously only employees who were parents of children under the age of 17, disabled children under the age of 18 or carers were entitled to make a request.)
+All employees have the right to request flexible working.
 However, employees adopting employee-shareholder status do not have the statutory right to request flexible working except in relation to a flexible working request on return to work from maternity, paternity or adoption leave.

 A request for flexible working might include a change to flexitime, part-time, working from home or some other arrangement.